 Workshops and Courses

-One-day hands-on course of basic Point of Care ultrasound, covering eFAST, Aorta, basic cardiac, and pelvis (including endovaginal).
-This course is recognized and approved by the Canadian Emergency Ultrasound Society (CEUS) as a required course prior to undergoing the IP certification process.
+One-day hands-on course of the core Point of Care ultrasound indications, covering eFAST, Aorta, basic cardiac, and pelvis (including endovaginal).
+The course also introduces the learner to parasternal cardiac echo for LV function.
+This course is recognized and approved by the Canadian Point of Care Ultrasound Society (cPOCUS) as a required course prior to undergoing the IP certification process.

 1.All scans of Cardiac, lung, Abdomen, Aorta and pelvis